TimEnglart/BlackBoard-Course-Downloader/README.md

       > ![image](https://user-images.githubusercontent.com/41773768/59965729-4e4def80-9555-11e9-8632-c0bc45763884.png)

-      When a child element is selected the console will clear and show all of the child elements of the course (similar to the the child content output)
+      When a child element is selected the console will clear and show all the child elements of the course (similar to the child content output)

       > ![image](https://user-images.githubusercontent.com/41773768/59965758-bc92b200-9555-11e9-8654-14dd7fdfd0eb.png)